Moduli space of genus one curves on cubic threefold: Free components

 {\definition \cite[Section 6.2]{BLRT22} Let $p:U\to R$ be a family of irreducible and reduced curves with evaluation map $ev: U\to X$.
 We say the family $p$ is basepoint free if the evaluation map is flat. }

 Basepoint free family of curves can be obtained by intersecting general members of a very ample linear series.
 A key property of such families is that given any fixed codimension two subset in $X$, a general member will not intersect this subset.
-The following lemma takes care of the more general situation when $X$ is a smooth projective threefold.
+The following construction will be used many times in the rest of this section:

-{\lemma \cite[c.f.
-Lemma 6.4]{BLRT22} Let $X$ be a smooth projective threefold.
-Let $p: U \to R$ be a basepoint free family of curves on $X$.
-Let $M\subset \widetilde{M}^{bir}_{1,0}(X,e)$ be a free component.
+{\construction Let $M\subset \widetilde{M}^{bir}_{1,0}(X,e)$ be a free component.
 Let $M^\circ$ be the open subset of $M$ parametrizing free curves.
-There are two possible scenarios for a general member in $M^\circ$: \begin{enumerate} \item The normal bundle is indecomposable of degree $2e$ or a direct sum of line bundles of the same degree.
+There are two possible scenarios for a general member in $M^\circ$: \begin{enumerate} \item The normal bundle is indecomposable of degree $2e$ or is a direct sum of line bundles of the same degree.